karoliskoncevicius/vim-sendtowindow/README.md

 ## See Also ##

-If instead you are looking for a less minimal plugin with more auto-magic, here is a list to choose from:
+If instead you are looking for a less minimal plugin with more features and auto-magic, here is a list to choose from:

 - [jpalardy/vim-slime](https://github.com/jpalardy/vim-slime)
 - [jgdavey/tslime.vim](https://github.com/jgdavey/tslime.vim)